jsa2/azdevops-cert/readme.md

   - line-break is \ whereas in Powershell `

 ### Running in Cloud shell
-- Just like in the prerequisites, run the CLI commands in bash shell access the cloud shell script [here](cloudShell.md) (The scripts are essentially the same, but with Cloud Shell you need to do forced device flow login, to ensure Az Devops picks up the credentials)
+Running in cloud shell seems not to support the existing session, or new session via Az Login, so you need to use PAT Token

+---

+access the cloud shell script [**here**](cloudShell.md)

+---

 ## CLI Script
 Ensure you have set the default devops organization, and have updated the AZ CLI ``AZ CLI upgrade``